Hannibal96/ImageCaptionProject/README.md

 - `EncoderCNN` uses a pretrained Resnet-50 already available in PyTorch's `torchvision` module as mentioned before, feel free to use a different model.
 We discard the last two layers since we only want to encode the image.
 - `Attention` Network transforms both the the encoded image and the and the Decoder's hidden state to the same dimenstion `attention_dim` using a fully connected NN with `tanh` activations.
 This is later transformed using a linear layer with softmax to get `alpha` which sum to 1. returns the `alpha` and the weights (which are also used for visualization later).
 - `DecoderRNN` is an *LSTM* model with *soft attention*.
-We initialize the hidden and cell state using the encoded image with the `init_hidden_state()` method, which uses two separate linear layers. and we initialize the Embeddings randomly or using pretrained word embedding model*. if a word doesn't exist in the model's vocabulary we initialize it randomly. the list of available models can be found [*here*](https://pytorch.org/text/stable/vocab.html#glove).
+We initialize the hidden and cell state using the encoded image with the `init_hidden_state()` method, which uses two separate linear layers.
-To execute the attention mechanism we iterate through the tokens manually using PyTorch **LSTMCell** and we compute the weights and attention-weighted encoding at each timestep with the `Attention` network.
+Embeddings weights are initialized randomly if no pre-trained word embedding model is available, otherwise for each word in our vocabulary we take the learned embedding from the model, if some word doesn't exist in the model we initialize the weights randomly.
+The list of available models in `torchtext` can be found [*here*](https://pytorch.org/text/stable/vocab.html#glove). to perform the forward pass and execute the attention mechanism we iterate through the tokens manually using PyTorch **LSTMCell** and we compute the weights and attention-weighted encoding at each timestep with the `Attention` network.
 We concatenate the attention-weighted encoding with the embedding of the previous word and run the LSTMCell to generate the new hidden state.
 A linear layer transforms this new hidden state into scores for each word in the vocabulary.

 ### Training
 you can perform the entire training by running [Train.py](https://github.com/Hannibal96/ImageCaptionProject/blob/master/Train.py)
-The hyperparameter are at the beginnning of the file, so you can change it easily.
+The hyperparameters are at the beginnning of the file, so you can change it easily.